How Fox News broke the Bill O'Reilly story to its viewers

 The announcement, Kurtz told viewers, came in a "terse statement" earlier in the afternoon from Rupert Murdoch and his sons, James and Lachlan, the owners of Fox News's parent company, 21st Century Fox.

 The news was also addressed during O'Reilly's old 8 p.m. hour, which on-screen graphics called "The Factor."

 Substitute host Dana Perino -- who had been one of O'Reilly's fill-ins during the vacation he has been on and was supposed to return from -- began the show by saying, "Before we get to the other big stories of the day, we want to address a situation many of you may already be aware of.
 Bill O'Reilly, who hosted this program for 20 years, is leaving the Fox News Channel.
 We know that you, his very loyal viewers, will have a lot of feelings about this and we will talk more about it later on in the program."

+Perino returned to the subject at the very end of the show.

+"It is the end of an era here at the Fox News Channel," she said.
+"As we mentioned earlier, Bill O'Reilly is leaving this chair, and this network, after more than 20 years.
+Bill has been the undisputed king of cable news, and for good reason.
+He is an incredibly talented broadcaster who raised the bar for interviewers everywhere.
+He has also held his staff to exacting standards in his quest to put the best possible program on the air, and they are great.
+And you, his audience, responded in record numbers, making 'The Factor' the number one cable news show for more than 16 years.
+You have also been loyal, and we can't tell you how much that means to everyone on 'The Factor.'"

 Related: What will Bill O'Reilly do now?